ibm-cloud-docs/discovery-data/pricing-plans.md

 The first Plus plan created includes a 30-day free trial.
 You must pay for each additional Plus plan (and for use of the first plan after the 30-day trial ends).

 If you continue to use a Plus plan service instance after the 30-day trial ends, you are charged for it.
-To avoid being charged after 30 days, delete the Plus plan service instance.
+To avoid being charged after 30 days, you must delete the Plus plan service instance.
 {: important}

 ### What's included